The 10-Step PPC Audit Guide & Checklist

 You don’t want to look at a small set of data that only spans over 30 days.
 A month isn’t enough time to analyze how well your changes are taking effect.
 It’s best to choose a wider set of data to ensure you can accurately measure results over time.

-At the very least, you’ll want to look at three months’ worth of data.
+At the very least, you’ll want to look at three months’ worth of data when doing a paid search audit.
 This is enough data to help you see if your strategies are working.
 You can also look at more data than this to see a fuller scope of your campaign, but three months will be enough.

 2. Download the data

-Since you’ll be analyzing a large set of data, the best thing you can do is download all the data.
+Since you’ll be analyzing a large set of data when PPC auditing, the best thing you can do is download all the data.
 You can easily export your data by going into your Google Ad’s account.
 You’ll have the option to export all your PPC account data, data from certain campaigns, or set custom exports.

 If you run Bing ads, you’ll also want to download the data for those ads, especially if you’re running the same ads on both these platforms.
 It will help you get a better scope of your PPC efforts.